Greg Ferch

-Gregory Ferch is an American doctor and politician who served as a member of the Idaho House of Representatives from Idaho's 21st district, Seat B.
+Gregory Ferch is an American chiropractor and politician who served as a member of the Idaho House of Representatives from Idaho's 21st district, Seat B.

 Early life

 Ferch was born in Orange, California, but was raised in the small rural farming town of Kenmare, North Dakota.

 Ferch joined the United States Army as a medic while a senior in high school.
 He attained the rank of Staff Sergeant in six years and left the army after eleven years of service.
 He was in chiropractic school when his unit was activated during Operation Desert Storm in 1991.

 Education

 Ferch graduated from the University of North Dakota (UND) in 1989 with a degree in human biology.
 While at UND he also studied chemistry, business and was a teaching assistant in anatomy cadaver labs for two years.
 In 1993, he graduated from Northwestern College of Chiropractic in Bloomington, Minnesota, with Doctor of Chiropractic degree.